Bidon15/popsigner/sdk-rust/README.md

-# BanhBaoRing Rust SDK
+# POPSigner Rust SDK

-Official Rust SDK for the [BanhBaoRing](https://banhbaoring.io) Control Plane API.
+Official Rust SDK for the [POPSigner](https://popsigner.io) Control Plane API.

-BanhBaoRing provides secure key management for Celestia and Cosmos SDK applications.
-Keys are stored in OpenBao (Vault fork) and **never leave the secure enclave**.
+POPSigner is Point-of-Presence signing infrastructure.
+Keys are stored in OpenBao and **never leave the secure enclave**.
+You remain sovereign.

 ## Installation